-According to Presedence Research, a market research company, the electric vehicle market is expected to register a compound annual growth rate (CAGR) of 40.7% during the forecast period 2022 to 2027.
-The firm estimates the global electric vehicle market at \$7 billion USD in 2021 and is expected to reach \$802.81 billion USD by 2027.
+According to Precedence Research, a market research company, the global electric vehicle market size accounted for USD 205.58 billion in 2022 and is expected to reach USD 1,716.83 billion by 2032, growing at a compound annual growth rate (CAGR) of 23.1% during the forecast period 2023 to 2032.
 The primary growth factors driven by significant number of government incentives such as tax rebates, subsidies, and grants.
-This increase will require approximately 29 million additional charging stations globally to support the cumulative growth of electric vehicles.
+This increase will require more than 29 million additional charging stations globally to support the cumulative growth of electric vehicles.
+The global electric vehicle charging station market is poised to grow at a CAGR of 31.5% from 2022 to 2030.

 A 2018 article by McKinsey & Company entitled "The potential impact of electric vehicles on global energy systems" stated that although a modest increase in electric vehicle sales of 5% will not lead to a shortage in electricity since most new capacity can be delivered by renewables like solar, wind, and gas-powered generation.
 This modest increase in sales may have a significant impact on peak loads, especially in concentration points of electric vehicle charging and during the evening peak times when most electric vehicle users connect their vehicles for charging.
 The report claims unmanaged peak load increases due to electric vehicle charging will require increases in costly substation upgrades.
-We believe that the more cost-effective option will be investing into battery storage at the utility level to manage the peak loads or flexible electricity costs for electric vehicle charging in an effort to discourage peak load charging.
+We believe that the more cost-effective option will be investing into battery storage at the utility level to manage the peak loads or flexible electricity costs for electric vehicle charging to discourage peak load charging.